Daughter of the Deep: Reception

-Film adaptation
+Cancelled film adaptation

 Riordan confirmed on March 7, 2021, that Daughter of the Deep was "crafted with screenwriting structure and development".
 He also said that there are talks of a possible future feature film adaptation for the book.
 He reaffirmed the plans for a film on October 24, 2021, whilst confirming that he would be co-writing the film with Aditi Brennan Kapil.

-On April 4, 2022, Riordan revealed that the film rights were closed and that they would soon start writing the script.
+On April 4, 2022, Riordan revealed that the film rights were closed and that they would soon start writing the script, and on March 27, 2023 that the script had been written and sent off to Gotham Group for notes.
+On May 3, 2024, Riordan announced that the film was no longer moving forward at Disney+ due to budgetary reasons.